-Gangubai Kathiawadi: Alia Bhatt Rubbishes Reports Of Getting Injured On Sets
+Gangubai Kathiawadi: Alia Bhatt Rubbishes Reports Of Getting Injured On Set

-Recently, Alia Bhatt shared a picture of herself and her cat Edward which suggested that she has hurt her back and decided to rest at home.
+Recently Alia Bhatt shared a picture of herself and her cat Edward which suggested that she has hurt her back and decided to rest at home.
 She captioned the snap as, "Selfie time with mommy cause she's hurt her back and has nothing better to do at 2am."

-Immediately, news reports started circulating on social media that the actress has injured her back on the sets of her upcoming film, Gangubai Kathiawadi.
+Immediately, news reports started circulating on social media that the actress has injured her back on the sets of her upcoming film Gangubai Kathiawadi.

 To clarify these rumours, Alia took to her Instagram story and revealed that it was an old injury which was causing her discomfort.